Aman-Jain1996/Pirates-Translator/README.md

-# Wakandan Translator
+## Pirate Language  Translator
-  This Wankandan translator translates the alphabet to Wakandan looking alphabets.
+  This translator translates the english words to Pirates Slangs called Lingo.